Frequently Asked Questions

 - 50% - At least 6 months

 - 40% - At least 90 days

 What is the Yellow Ribbon Program?

 LIU is a proud participant in the Yellow Ribbon Program.
-Please contact the Office of Veteran and Military Affairs at 516-299-2256 for details regarding the 2012-2013 agreement.
+Please contact the Office of Veteran and Military Affairs at 516-299-2256 for details about the annual agreement.
 Veterans who have served a minimum of thirty-six months of active duty service after September 10, 2001 are eligible for the Yellow Ribbon Program.
 This program enhances your educational entitlements by covering additional tuition and fee costs above the allocated annual allowance.

 Are there any additional benefits aside from tuition assistance?

 Under the Post 9/11 GI Bill, veterans may receive a monthly housing stipend determined by the zip code of the chosen institution of higher learning.
 However, those enrolled at a half-time status, enrolled solely in an online program, and individuals currently on active duty are not eligible to receive the housing allowance, although they still receive tuition assistance.
 Participants will also receive up to $1,000 per academic year to help cover the costs of books, supplies, and any additional fees.
 Active duty members do not qualify for the stipend.

 For how long are individuals entitled to the benefits?

 Generally veterans are entitled to 36 months of the educational benefits.
 Individuals who elect to enroll in Chapter 33 after previously receiving benefits from the Montgomery Bill (Chapter 30) are only entitled to the number of months they had remaining under Chapter 30.

 Do educational benefits expire?